1. What is Pennsylvania’s Megan’s Law?

 4. What is a Sexually Violent Predator?

-A Sexually Violent Predator is a sex offender convicted of a sexually violent offense in Pennsylvania who has “a mental abnormality or personality disorder the makes the person likely to engage in predatory sexually violent offenses.”
+A Sexually Violent Predator is a sex offender convicted of a sexually violent offense in Pennsylvania who has “a mental abnormality or personality disorder that makes the person likely to engage in predatory sexually violent offenses.”
 Every time an individual is convicted of a sexually violent offense in Pennsylvania, the Court must order a Sexually Violent Predator assessment of that individual by the SOAB.

 Within 90 days of the date of conviction, the SOAB must submit a written assessment recommending whether or not the individual should be classified as a Sexually Violent Predator, based on numerous factors set forth in the law.
 The final determination as to whether someone should be classified as a Sexually Violent Predator is made by the Court after a Sexually Violent Predator hearing.

 If an individual is classified by the Court as a Sexually Violent Predator, the individual is automatically subject to:

 - Lifetime registration with the Pennsylvania State Police with quarterly of his registration information;

 - Lifetime, at least monthly, mandatory sex offender counseling with a treatment provider approved by the SOAB; and